-The Company is organized on a regional basis upon which management makes decisions regarding how to allocate resources and assess performance.
-Each of the regions provides a group of similar community banking services, including such products and services as loans; time deposits, checking and savings accounts; personal and corporate trust services; credit cards; investment management; insurance; and securities and investment services.
+Operating segments are components of an enterprise about which separate financial information is available that is regularly evaluated by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
+The Company is organized on a divisional basis.
+Each of the divisions provide a group of similar community banking services, including such products and services as loans; time deposits, checking and savings accounts; personal and corporate trust services; credit cards; investment management; insurance; and securities and investment services.
 Loan products include consumer, real estate, commercial, agricultural, equipment and SBA lending.
-The individual bank regions have similar operating and economic characteristics and have been reported as one aggregated operating segment.
+The individual bank divisions have similar operating and economic characteristics.
+While the chief operating decision maker monitors the revenue streams of the various products, services, branch locations and divisions, operations are managed, financial performance is evaluated, and management makes decisions on how to allocate resources on a Company-wide basis.
+Accordingly, the divisions are considered by management to be aggregated into one reportable operating segment, community banking.

 The Company also considers its trust, investment and insurance services to be operating segments.
-Information on these segments is not reported separately since they do not meet the quantitative thresholds under ASC Topic 280-10-50-12.
+Information on these segments is not reported separately since they do not meet the quantitative thresholds under Accounting Standards Codification ("ASC") Topic 280-10-50-12.